 I’m a functional organizer and not a “picture-perfect, Pinterest home” organizer.

-What I’ll be teaching you is to set expectations that reach a good and better goal, but not necessarily a best goal.
+What I’ll be teaching you is to set expectations that reach a good and better goal, but not necessarily the best goal.
 Let me explain.

-You could say that to declutter a space would be a good goal.
+You could say that decluttering a space would be a good goal.

 A better goal is to functionally organize that space after it is decluttered.

 The best goal would be for the room to be really well designed, have been designed by an interior designer, and have brand new containers that all match!

 A laundry example would be as follows – Good… clean laundry.
 Better… clean and put away.
 Best… clean, put away, and organized.